mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 # Motivation

-There does not exist currently an email communication consent opt-in for users who register with Pontoon.
+The ability to opt in to non-transactional email communications does not currently exist for users who register with Pontoon.
 This restricts our ability to reach contributors outside of the platform and reduces our effectiveness in keeping localizers informed and engaged.
 So we need to create settings that allow users to control their ability to opt in to email messages.

-This will allow us to reach out within legal compliance to the wider audience of registered users for things such as surveys, online events, etc. Future major platform enhancements will be able to build off this work, and starting this early will provide enough time to ensure interested and active contributors are opted-in ahead of time.
+This will allow us to reach out within legal compliance to the wider audience of registered users for things such as surveys, online events, etc. Future major platform enhancements can build off this work, and starting early will provide enough time to ensure interested and active contributors are opted-in ahead of time.

 Value for users / problems solved:
 - Users can select their preference for email communication
-- Engagement/reach expanded beyond logged-in active Pontoon users
+- Engagement/reach expanded beyond logged-in active Pontoon users that respects user preferences and complies with legal requirements

 # Feature explanation

 ## Email communication user settings

-The email opt-in consent option is available under an “Email communications” option in user preferences.
-“Contact email address” should be moved from Personal information to under this section and an option for non-transactional mass emails opt-ing should be added.
+The email opt-in consent option is available under the new “Email communications” option in user settings.
+“Contact email address” is moved from the "Personal information" section to this section.

 These user email communication preferences are stored and referenced in database to determine if emails should be sent to the user.

 (Section: content)
 - Section title: `Email communications`